Entwickler-Saad/GAS-engineer-case-study-/README.md

   - Verified that time-based triggers are created in the Apps Script dashboard.

 ## Customization
-- Update `FINANCE_EMAIL` at the top of `saad.js` to your finance team's email address.
+- Update `FINANCE_EMAIL` at the top of `Solution.gs` to your finance team's email address.
 - Adjust `REQUIRED_FIELDS` if your sheet uses different required columns.